Pritesh2004/Aptitude-Test-Taker-Backend/README.md

-# AptitudeAce - Mock Aptitude Test Platform
+# AptitudeAce - Mock Aptitude Test Platform Backend

 Welcome to **AptitudeAce**, an online platform designed to provide first-hand practice on various aptitude tests.
 This repository contains the backend code for the project, built using Spring Boot and several other Spring modules to deliver a robust, secure, and feature-rich application.